 At Go1, we have been keeping a close eye on this trend and believe learning should be a natural part of employees’ days.
-That’s why we developed our Microsoft, Workplace, and soon to be released Slack integrations, to decrease the switching between apps and assist with learning in the flow of work.
+That’s why we developed our Microsoft and Workplace integrations, to decrease the switching between apps and assist with learning in the flow of work.

 Our latest solution that will also help support learning in the flow is Go1 Connect.
 Go1 Connect enables L&D providers to distribute content directly to the environments their customers use, whilst still allowing them to have full control.
 If you’re ready to learn more about Go1 Connect or have any questions, check out this page.
 We can’t wait to hear what you think!